learn-co-students/partial-locals-reading-v-000/README.md

 ## Introduction

 Partials help us break our code up into reusable chunks.
 They also often have implicit dependencies that can lead to bugs.
-To make the implicit explicit, use locals whenever your partials depend on data to work.
+To make the impslicit explicit, use locals whenever your partials depend on data to work.
 In the following example, we'll unpack exactly what locals are and how they're used.

 ## Lesson